v-research/edu/cybersecurity_2023/README.md

 ![image](https://user-images.githubusercontent.com/14936492/161285209-eb5b32c9-ce69-46cd-ba77-65680253fcaa.png)

 ### ROLES and PERMISSIONS
-It is a good practice to follow the [Principle of leas privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and to create a ROLE (a user) which is not as powerful as the superuser.
+It is a good practice to follow the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and to create a ROLE (a user) which is not as powerful as the superuser.
 For example, a client may not be allowed to create a new database or drop databases, similar for tables etc., an example follows.
 Connect to postgres with `psql -U postgres` and run the following.